 In the 1980s, Federal Reserve Chairman Paul Volcker raised interest rates to reduce speculation.
 Thereafter, investors could purchase a certificate of deposit or simply open a savings account and earn healthy returns.

 But after the 2008 sub-prime mortgage crisis, Federal Reserve Chairman Ben Bernanke did the opposite.
 He lowered interest rates to create “ZIRP” and “Quantitative Easing.”
 Did Bernanke want to increase speculation?
 This policy has created historically low bank savings rates.

 Investing in non-traditional assets within your portfolio can provide stability and and hedge against the uneasy times we’re currently living through.
 When you diversify outside of traditional stocks and bonds, and your money is in commercial real estate or cryptocurrency, you’re more likely to be in the green if/when the markets take a dive.

 Stock & Bond Correlation

 Traditionally, the “Rule of 100” could be used to diversify your portfolio, simply subtract your age from 100, and that should be your equities portfolio distribution.
 Just add bonds and your portfolio was balanced because, historically, stocks and bonds were not correlated.

-But in 2016, some experts see a correlation between stocks and bonds.
+But nowadays, some experts see a correlation between stocks and bonds.
 Advisors will state that passive diversification is not a sufficient method of risk management in this environment.
 Customized hybrid financial instruments, such as collateralized loan obligations (CLOs), have blurred the lines between traditional asset classes.

 In many ways, the individual is competing with the Fed as a capital source.
 Of course, the Fed will win the battle every time by offering ZIRP capital.
 Due to this new reality, investors might need to expand their attention beyond “stock-picking.”